Pathoschild/smapi-mod-dump/source/~daleao/Modular Gameplay Overhaul/Modules/Professions/README.md

 	- Nearby Big Slimes explode immediately.
 	- Charged by being touched by Slimes, or by defeating Slimes and Big Slimes.

-After all possible skills have had their level cap raised, the Statue of Prestige will let you switch between the four abilities for free (though a cost can be configured).

-Switching special abilities is not possible if the Prestige system is disabled.
-Like the Prestige system, special abilities can also be turned off in the configs.
+After all possible skills have had their level cap raised, the Statue of Prestige will let you switch between the four Limit Breaks for free (though a cost can be configured).
+Switching Limmit Breaks is not possible if the Prestige system is disabled.
+As with the Prestige system, Limit Breaks can be turned off in the mod settings.

-## Compatibility
+## Compatibility <sup><sub><sup>[🔼](#margo-professions-profs)</sup></sub></sup>

 The following mods are fully integrated: